-Among all dialects of Yoruba Language, the Owe dialect of Kabba in Kabba/Bunu Local Government Area of Kogi state resembles Igala the most.
+Among all dialects of Yoruba, the Owe dialect of Kabba in Kabba/Bunu Local Government Area of Kogi State resembles Igala the most.

-Over the years, people have wondered how the resemblance came into being and they have argued about the history connecting Igala tribe with Yoruba Nation.
+Over the years, people have wondered how the resemblance came into being, and they have argued about the history connecting the Igala tribe with the Yoruba Nation.

 There have been several oral history and theories on why Igala language is similar to Yoruba Language, take a look at some of them;

 Yorubas were the first settlers in Idah town

 Some historians have argued that in the ancient times, when the Yorubas were migrating down south, Eledumare (God) told them that their final destination is a place where a big river is located.